Group policies | PRA Pathfinder

 Click Add Executable(s) when you are finished to add the chosen files to your configuration.
 You may enter up to 25 files per dialog.
 If you need to add more, click Add Executable(s) and then reopen the dialog.

-This option is available only in modern browsers, not in legacy browsers.
+- The option to add executables to the list is available only in modern browsers, not legacy browsers.

 Annotations